-Based on this analysis F=0 for quillback rockfish is not achievable as it would require a complete closure of any and all commercial and recreational fishing in California State and Federal waters.
+Based on this analysis F=0 for quillback rockfish is not achievable as it would require a complete closure of any and all commercial and recreational fishing in California State and Federal waters, with the possible exception of shorebased and diving/ spearfishing.
 Since the Council does not have jurisdiction over state managed fisheries and California waters F=0 is unachievable.
-Additionally, the wide spread socioeconomic impact to coast communities would be immense, difficult to calculated and would be upward of a billion dollars.
-Economic impacts of recreational fisheries off California found "The three-year average for 2010 to 2012 finds the total economic impact/contribution from recreational fishing in California sanctuaries to be \$213.1 million in output, \$129.0 million in value-added, \$74.6 million in income and more than 1,370 jobs" (Economic Impact of the Recreational Fisheries on Local County Economies in California's National Marine Sanctuary 2010, 2011 and 2012).CDFW Marine Regions by the numbers document for 2023, shows commercial ex-vessel value alone was \$160,829,414.
+Additionally, the widespread spread socioeconomic impact to coastal communities would be immense, difficult to calculate, and would likely be upwards of a billion dollars in fisheries species review along with tourism and other downstream impacts on local communities.
+Economic impacts of recreational fisheries off California found "The three-year average for 2010 to 2012 finds the total economic impact/contribution from recreational fishing in California sanctuaries to be \$213.1 million in output, \$129.0 million in value-added, \$74.6 million in income and more than 1,370 jobs" (Economic Impact of the Recreational Fisheries on Local County Economies in California's National Marine Sanctuary 2010, 2011 and 2012).
+CDFW Marine Regions by the numbers document for 2023, shows commercial ex-vessel value alone was \$160,829,414.
 This is just ex-vessel value and does not take into account additional downstream economic benefits to California and the Nation.
 This is not a robust socioeconomic analysis but demonstrates the significant impact F=0 quillback rockfish season as describe in Alternative 4 would have on the nation and California specifically.

-9. New Management Measures
+Chapter 9: New Management Measures

-This chapter considers five new management measures for addition into the 2025-26 biennial process.
+This chapter considers six new management measures for addition into the 2025-26 biennial process.
 The first would create an open access registration/permit program designed to improve understanding of the directed open access fixed gear fishery as well as improve WCGOP observer coverage in this fleet.
 The second measure would update the discard and retention requirements to the electronic monitoring regulations and vessel monitoring plan.
 The third measure would modify federal continuous transit provisions for California recreational vessels.
 These modifications would allow recreational vessels to anchor overnight and/or stop to fish for non-groundfish species inside the seasonal Recreational RCA.
 The fourth measure would create a coastwide descending device requirement in the EEZ (i.e., 3-200 nm offshore), thus creating regulatory consistency between state and federal waters across all three states.
 The fifth measure would update the scientific name of Pacific sand lance and the common name of Pacific spiny dogfish in federal regulation.

-A: Open Access Registration/Permit Program
+9A: Open Access Registration/Permit Program